-If you are searching for the solution or some special tricks to clear contents of range with Excel VBA then you have landed in the right place.
+If you are searching for a solution or some special tricks to clear contents of range with Excel VBA then you have landed in the right place.
 There are some easy steps to clear the contents of the range with Excel VBA.
 This article will show you each and every step with proper illustrations so, you can easily apply them for your purpose.
 Let’s get into the central part of the article.

 Excel VBA to Clear Contents of Range: 3 Suitable Cases

 Suppose, you have a dataset that you may want to reuse clearing existing cells.
 So, you can use VBA code to clear the contents of an Excel file.
-In this section, I will show you the quick and easy methods to clear contents of range with Excel VBA on the Windows operating system.
+In this section, I will show you the quick and easy methods to clear the contents of range with Excel VBA on the Windows operating system.
 You will find detailed explanations with clear illustrations of each thing in this article.
-I have used Microsoft 365 version here.
+I have used the Microsoft 365 version here.
 But you can use any other versions as of your availability.
-If anything of this article doesn’t work in your version then leave us a comment.
+If anything in this article doesn’t work in your version then leave us a comment.

 Case 1: Clear All Contents of Range

-You can use both the Clear command and the Delete Command to clear contents of a specific range in the current worksheet or other worksheets even from other workbooks also.
+You can use both the Clear command and the Delete Command to clear the contents of a specific range in the current worksheet or other worksheets even from other workbooks also.
 I will show you all the cases one by one.

 i.
 Clear Contents of Specific Range of Cells